Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: Introduction and Related Works

-\textbf{Robust Safety.} Controllers robust to disturbances in the real world are important for safe autonomous systems.
-This has been studied before in \textit{robust} CBFs \cite{jankovic2018robust,dawson2022safe,cohen2022robust} which guarantee safety under bounded disturbances.
-However, constructing robust CBFs is more difficult than regular CBFs, especially under input constraints.
-Hamilton-Jacobi reachability analysis \cite{mitchell2005time} can be used to compute robust control-invariant sets, which can then be subsequently used for constructing robust CBFs \cite{choi2021robust, wabersich2023data,tonkens2022refining,tonkens2023patching}.
-However, reachability analysis in itself is challenging, with grid-based PDE solvers being limited to state dimensions less than $5$ \cite{mitchell2008flexible}, while deep learning-based solvers \cite{bansal2021deepreach,hsu2021safety,ganai2024hamilton,so2023solving} require subsequent neural-network verification to check for solution accuracy.
+\textbf{Robust Safety.} Controllers that are robust to disturbances are essential for ensuring the safety of autonomous systems in the real world.
+This has been studied before in \textit{robust} \glspl{cbf} \cite{dawson2022safe,jankovic2018robust,cohen2022robust}, which guarantee safety under bounded disturbances.
+However, constructing robust \glspl{cbf} is inherently more difficult than constructing standard \glspl{cbf}, especially under input constraints.
+Hamilton-Jacobi reachability analysis \cite{mitchell2005time} can be used to compute robust control-invariant sets, which can then be subsequently used for constructing robust \glspl{cbf} \cite{choi2021robust, wabersich2023data,tonkens2022refining,tonkens2023patching}.
+However, reachability analysis in itself is challenging, with grid-based \hh{partial \gls{de}} solvers being limited to state dimensions below five \cite{mitchell2008flexible}, while deep learning-based solvers \cite{bansal2021deepreach,hsu2021safety,so2023solving} require subsequent \gls{nn} verification to check for solution accuracy.
+Moreover, both learning-based \gls{cbf} approaches and deep learning-based reachability solvers depend on predefined system dynamics and disturbance assumptions, which are difficult to adapt, limiting their flexibility once deployed, as retraining cannot be performed on the system.
+Thus, \cite{lin2024one} train a value network with the avoidance set and disturbance bounds as inputs, however this increases training data requirements and complicates evaluating how well the learned network represents the true value function.

-To address these challenges, we propose a practical approach to construct robust \glspl*{cbf} that guarantee safety under worse-case bounded disturbances through policy evaluation of \emph{any} policy, by estimating the policy value function, which has been demonstrated to be a valid CBF in~\cite{so2024train}.
-Our approach leverages finite horizon policy rollouts and extends the method to handle the robust case.
+\hh{As an alternative to robust safety, other works focus on risk-aware safety, which aims to ensure safety with high probability by modeling disturbances probabilistically and incorporating risk measures \cite{ahmadi2021risk,liu2025risk}.
+Unlike robust methods, which ensure constraint satisfaction for all disturbances within a bounded set but may be overly conservative, risk-aware approaches typically rely on knowledge of the disturbance’s probability distribution.
+In this work, we focus on robust safety.}

+\react{We propose a practical approach for constructing a \gls{cbf} approximation \hh{at runtime}, which can be derived for any system dynamics and disturbance bounds without requiring (re)training.
+We establish conditions under which the resulting \gls{cbf} approximation qualifies as a valid \gls{cbf}.
+Our method constructs \glspl{cbf} by evaluating the value function of \emph{any} policy, which has been shown to be a valid \gls{cbf} in~\cite{so2024train}.
+By leveraging finite-horizon policy rollouts, we enable a more detailed analysis of safety guarantees than \gls{nn} approximations.
+We apply this approach to construct approximations of robust \glspl{cbf}.}